-4.4 Western Chorus Frog Habitat
+4.3 Western Chorus Frog Habitat within 120 m of the Project Location

 The wetland within 120 m south of the Project location was identified as significant wildlife habitat for Western Chorus Frog.
 Potential impacts to Western Chorus Frog habitat as a result of construction, operations, and decommissioning are addressed below by project phase.